|Status : Published||Published On : Mar, 2023||Report Code : VRCH2069||Industry : Chemicals & Materials||Available Format :||Page : 101|

 Insight by Application

 On the basis of application, the U.S. anti-counterfeit packaging market is segmented into pharmaceutical & healthcare, food & beverage, clothing & apparel, and others.
-Of all application, pharmaceutical & healthcare category accounted the largest share in the anti-counterfeit packaging market due to widespread demand from the pharmaceutical & healthcare industry for these packaging products, as the escalating health concerns among the people, the mounting requirement for product differentiation and labeling for their authentication, and mounting pharmaceutical production.
+Of all applications, the pharmaceutical & healthcare category accounted for the largest share in the anti-counterfeit packaging market due to widespread demand from the pharmaceutical & healthcare industry for these packaging products, as the escalating health concerns among the people, the mounting requirement for product differentiation and labeling for their authentication, and mounting pharmaceutical production.

-Owing to the mounting alertness about the importance of brand protection among companies has resulted, in escalating concern regarding counterfeit products which further increases the demand for anti-counterfeit packaging in U.S. Some of the other key factors driving the growth of the industry are remote authentication of products, robust development in the demand from the food & beverage and pharmaceutical & healthcare sectors, and surge in the emphasis of manufacturers on brand protection.
+Owing to the mounting alertness about the importance of brand protection among companies has resulted, in escalating concern regarding counterfeit products which further increases the demand for anti-counterfeit packaging in the U.S. Some of the other key factors driving the growth of the industry are remote authentication of products, robust development in the demand from the food & beverage and pharmaceutical & healthcare sectors, and surge in the emphasis of manufacturers on brand protection.

-Key factors hindering the growth of the U.S. anti-counterfeit packaging market are the enormous setup price and presence of technologies that are restrictive to counterfeiters.
+Key factors hindering the growth of the U.S. anti-counterfeit packaging market are the enormous setup price and the presence of technologies that are restrictive to counterfeiters.